 Notes, emails, calls, and more are automatically logged so you never have to worry about information getting lost.
 If your sales lead tracker doesn't do that automatically, you could be missing out on valuable information.

-2. Automate lead scoring
+2. Automate Lead Scoring

 Lead scoring is another good thing to automate.
 Going through every lead and manually figuring out whether they're likely to buy takes forever, and automating the process will save you a crazy amount of hours.

 Another way to score leads is based on behavioral data.
 For example, you might determine that someone who had a phone conversation with one of your sales reps that lasted for more than 15 minutes within the past week is a high-priority lead.
-With Close’s search and Smart View features, you can easily filter out entries that fulfill this criteria (and even stack multiple criteria on top of each other).
+With Close’s Search and Smart View features, you can easily filter out entries that fulfill these criteria (and even stack multiple criteria on top of each other).

 Of course, that means you have to collect a specific set of information when you get new leads.
 That's easy with web forms (like we use on our own lead magnets here at Close).
 You can also get that information on sign-up forms at events, by asking people on the phone, or by running highly-targeted advertisements.